bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Table ``I`` shows the results of the statistical tests slected in the
+The ``Differential expression analysis`` table shows the results of the statistical tests slected in the
 ``Statistical methods``.
 By default, this table reports
 the meta (combined) results of
 `DESeq2 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4302049/>`__ (Wald),